JohnThre/LLB/README.md

    - Extract all files from the download into this folder
    - You should see files like: `config.json`, `model.weights.h5`, `tokenizer.json`, `task.json`, `assets/tokenizer/vocabulary.spm`, etc.

-**🔧 For CUDA 12.8 Users**: If you have CUDA 12.8 installed, run the clean setup script after model extraction:
+**For CUDA 12.8 Users**: If you have CUDA 12.8 installed, run the clean setup script after model extraction:
 ```bash
 ./clean_setup_keras.sh
 ```

-### 🛠️ Step 2: Install Required Software
+### Step 2: Install Required Software

 1. **Install Python 3.11**:
    ```bash